 But could it be that a rhythm of working a little less might actually make you more productive?

-It’s a pretty counter-intuitive notion, but the reality is that we New York Metropolitan Area business owners entered into this venture for many reasons … and I know that for many of us, prime among them was this notion of freedom.
+It’s a pretty counter-intuitive notion, but the reality is that we Greater New York City business owners entered into this venture for many reasons … and I know that for many of us, prime among them was this notion of freedom.

 But too often what we thought would mean freedom instead leads us into a kind of slavery that we could never have predicted.

 The notion of “80/20” (the Pareto Principle) is something worth studying when you are caught in this cycle of relentless *work*.
 And I hope to give you some inspiration to that end today.